-The Law Offices of Greg Prosmushkin, P.C. have successfully defended clients facing points and suspensions for talking or texting on a hand held device while driving throughout the entire state of New Jersey.
-Our lawyers have the skills and legal expertise to help fight to keep the points off, and your license in your wallet.
+The Law Offices of Greg Prosmushkin, P.C. have successfully defended clients facing points and suspensions for talking or texting on a handheld device while driving throughout the entire state of New Jersey.
+Our Traffic Ticket Lawyers have the skills and legal expertise to help fight to keep the points off, and your license in your wallet.
 Throughout the State of New Jersey, the Attorneys at The Law Office of Greg Prosmushkin, P.C. have successfully assisted clients in walking away from cell phone tickets with no points and no suspensions.
 In some circumstances, our lawyers have been able to successfully dismiss New Jersey cell phone tickets.

 This content was written on behalf of Greg Prosmushkin.